 Technology Requirements Must Change

-Some of the major contributors to climate change include electricity generation, manufacturing, transportation, and even buildings.
+Some of the significant contributors to climate change include electricity generation, manufacturing, transportation, and even buildings.
 All of these are major contributors when it comes to greenhouse gas emissions.
 Many of these have roles when it comes to IT.
-This is why it is important for companies to take a hard look at their own infrastructure and ask whether or not it is sustainable.
+This is why companies need to take a hard look at their infrastructure and ask whether or not it is sustainable.

 Is Your Business Infrastructure Sustainable?